freedomofpress/securedrop-docs/docs/admin/reference/admin_interface.rst

 Adding users
 ------------

-After logging in, you can add new user accounts for the Journalists at your organization who will be checking the system for submissions.
+After logging in, you can add new user accounts for the Journalists at your organization who will be checking the SecureDrop Inbox.
 Make sure the Journalist is physically in the same room as you when you do this, as they will have to be present to enable two-factor authentication.
 SecureDrop supports the use of either a smartphone authenticator app or a Yubikey for two-factor authentication.
 If an app is to be used, the Journalist should install it before proceeding with the account setup.

 .. include:: ../../includes/otp-app.txt